Bible Babel in the book of Ecclesiastes

 Online Hebrew Interlinear - “also the WORLD he hath set in their heart”

-The Greek Septuagint (Brenton) - “he has also set THE WHOLE WORLD in their heart, that man might not find out the work which God has wrought from the beginning even to the end.”
+“He hath made every thing beautiful in his time: also he hath set THE WORLD in their heart, so that no man can find out the work that God maketh from the beginning to the end”

-The Complete Tanach 2004 with commentary by Rashi - “He has made everything beautiful in its time; also THE [WISDOM OF] THE WORLD He put into their hearts, save that man should not find the deed which God did, from beginning to end.”
+“He has made everything beautiful in its time; also the [wisdom of] THE WORLD He put into their hearts, save that man should not find the deed which God did, from beginning to end.”

 The Longman Version 1841 - “also he hath put it into their hearts TO OBSERVE THE WORLD”